 The key to responsible policy-making is not bureaucracy but accountability and independence from interest groups.
 Decisions must be based on adaptive responses to emerging problems, not on definitions.
 WHO should learn to be NICE: accountable for reasonableness in a process of openness, transparency and dialogue with all the stakeholders, and particularly the public.9

 2015: UN Agenda 2030

 In September 2015, Canada and 192 other countries signed onto UN Agenda 2030, a totalitarian wolf in social justice sheep's clothing.
-A central part of UN's Agenda 2030 is health, including vaccinating everybody.
-Bill Gates, one of the most prominent proponents of Agenda 2030 and among the largest funders of the WHO, has become one of the most influential figures in public health and is said to be treated as a head of state.
+A central part of UN's Agenda 2030 is "health", including vaccinating everybody.
+Bill Gates, one of the most prominent proponents of Agenda 2030 and among the largest funders of the WHO, has become one of the most influential figures in public health, to the extent of being treated as a head of state.
 Here he is saying every human being on the planet will need to be vaccinated.

 2016: Implants within 10 years

-While the idea of "microchipping people" is something that goes back decades - and increasingly been ridiculed as "conspiracy theory" - in 2016, Klaus Schwab of the World Economic Forum was openly talking about implanting human beings.
+While the idea of "microchipping people" has long been ridiculed as "just a conspiracy theory", Klaus Schwab, founder of the World Economic Forum, openly talks about implanting human beings.

 2019: UN & WEF partnership